Welcome to Refined Solitude

-The compound consists of a large two story Gambrel Roof House with upscale open living space and various workshops, the Detached Garage with two very large bays and two smaller bays and the second floor ready to be turned into living space on 21 acres.
+The compound consists of a large two story Gambrel Roof House with upscale open living space and various workshops, the Detached Garage with two very large bays and two smaller bays and the second floor ready to be turned into living space.
+All of this on 21 acres.
 There is a separate 3 Bedroom Ranch on 10 acres, which is set up to meet the Americans with Disabilities Act (ADA).

 Most of the power in Maine comes down from Canada and from local wind turbines, plus we have a propane generator with fuel enough to run a full 7 days.
 Have you read Ted Kopell's book, "Lights Out"?

 Being in the woods we have a well (12gal/min) and septic system.

 The house is built on a foundation of 4' frost walls with a floating slab for the first floor.

 The rest of the house is stick construction using 2 x 6 framing for the walls and some very large trusses for the floor joists and roof trusses.

 We opted for radiant floor heat.
 This has served us well and since the floor and everything tends to radiate heat, we can keep the thermostat at about 68 and feel comfortable.
 With 6 inches of insulation in the walls and 24 inches in the ceiling, the house stays nice and warm in winter and is easy to cool in summer.